XinFinOrg/Open-Hackathon/README.md

 f.
 [Bitcoin](https://github.com/bitcoin/bitcoin).

-## Task 2: Cross Blockchain Interoperability of XinFin Network with R3 Corda Network
+## Problem Statement 2: Cross Blockchain Interoperability of XinFin Network with R3 Corda Network
-## Problem Statement: Cross Blockchain Interoperability of XinFin Network with R3 Corda network.

 As a R3 Corda Partner XinFin going to provide bridge to access public state on XinFin Blockchain to R3 consortium of over 200+ financial institutions.
 We need to Create Bridge between XinFin Network and R3 Corda.
 This will create the ability to relay R3 Corda a limited set of data and transactions from privacy channels to the XinFin public network.